Paresh95/Algorithms-from-scratch/README.md

 # Algorithms-from-scratch-
-Practising the implementation of algorithms
+Practicing the implementation of algorithms